max910329-crypto/video-streaming-and-object-tracking/README.md

 ## hw1: Image Classification

+* **Developed an image classification pipeline in PyTorch, including custom model design, training, and testing for a 100-class sports image dataset.**

 ### Introduction
 1. For this assignment, you are required to build a neural network with PyTorch and train it to carry out a classification task.